jerod-estapa/algo_course/README.md

 # Python Algorithms Course
-This is a repo for an algorithms course I am doing on Runestone (www.interactivepython.org).
+This is a repo for a Python algorithms course I am doing on Runestone (www.interactivepython.org).